fuzzymfx/fuzzymfx.github.io/content/dough.md

 - Improving the rendering engine:
   - ~~Add support for rendering **nested syntax**~~
+  - Add a support for maximum width and height of the terminal.
+Write a word wrapper.
   - Address the color storage issue for multiline elements, ensuring ANSI escape sequences are properly stripped: Refine color correction post-alignment for a seamless visual experience.
   - Enhance rendering for complex markdown elements like links within headings or lists.
     - ~~Improve the rendering of elements within lists.~~